felixakiragreen/golos/README.md

 # The Game of Life Operating System

+_To Visualize all of Life's Most Meaninful Data_

 We don't know why the brain be like it do. 🧠

 Were you ever assigned a book to read for homework that was like... the hardest thing ever to get through?
 Only to then rediscover how good it actually was years later? 🤯